 Automatically Cropping with CropAI

-Use these controls to automatically crop an image or fix perspective problems.
+Use these controls to crop an image or fix perspective problems automatically.

 - CropAI.
 Automatically crop your photo based on an analysis of its contents.

 - Horizon Alignment.
 Automatically levels the image horizontally.
-Good for images that aren’t level with the horizon but that have either a natural horizon or straight horizontal lines.
+Suitable for images that aren’t level with the horizon but have a natural horizon or straight horizontal lines.

 - Auto Verticals Straighten.
 Aligns the image vertically.
 Works well with images that have clearly defined vertical lines.